 Dr. Reddy's Laboratories filed a claim for monetary damages, interest, and costs in May 2020, followed by the Scottish Ministers and fourteen Scottish Health Boards (together, NHS Scotland) in July 2020.
-In September 2020, Teva, Sandoz, Ranbaxy, Actavis, and the Secretary of State for Health and Social Care, together with 32 other NHS entities (together, NHS England, Wales, Scotland and Northern Ireland) filed their claims.
-The claims filed by Sandoz, Teva, Actavis, and Ranbaxy have been resolved.
+In September 2020, Teva, Sandoz, Ranbaxy, Actavis, and the Secretary of State for Health and Social Care, together with 32 other NHS entities (together, NHS England, Wales, and Northern Ireland) filed their claims.
+The claims filed by Sandoz, Teva, Actavis, and Ranbaxy have been resolved and we have reached a settlement in principle to resolve all claims filed by NHS England, Wales, and Northern Ireland.
 A trial on the remaining claims has been set for November 2023.